GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-app-engine.md

 ## Clean up

 After you've finished this tutorial, you can clean up the resources you created on Google Cloud Platform so you won't be billed for them in the future.
-You can accomplish this either by deleting the project, or by stopping the App Engine service.
+To clean up the resources, you can delete the project or stop the App Engine service.

 ### Deleting the project

 The easiest way to eliminate billing is to delete the project you created for the tutorial.
-To do so using gcloud:
+To do so using `gcloud`, run:

     gcloud projects delete [YOUR_PROJECT_ID]